TasinHadi/OOP-related-works/README.md

-# mini-projects-of-OOP
+# OOP related works
-mini projects of Object-Oriented Programming
+Basic OOP related assignments with the use of Inheritance and Encapsulation.